MaryamAsgarinezhad/obsidian/AI/Deep Learning/ML.md

 ![[Pasted image 20240808180712.png]]

-Back Propagation: Libraries like pytorch get the computational graph and do the automatic differentiation themselves.
+**Back Propagation**: Libraries like pytorch get the computational graph and do the automatic differentiation themselves.

 ![[Pasted image 20240808181215.png]]

 This chain multiplication may cause gradient **vanishing** (multiplication of zero or near zero numbers) and gradient **explosion**.